haneyoshi/haneyoshi/README.md

 <!--  📫 How to reach me: -->
 <!--  😄 Pronouns: -->
 <!--  ⚡ Fun fact: -->

+Favorit qoute:
-One does not discover new lands without concenting to lose sight of the shore for a very long time
+"One does not discover new lands without concenting to lose sight of the shore for a very long time"
+        -André Gide

 ### Language and Tools
 <div align="left">